Corporate Compliance Program

 1. Written Policies and Procedures

 At Zoetis, colleagues receive a Code of Conduct that defines the expectation of behavior and practices which are both acceptable and unacceptable to the Company.
 Serving as a resource guide for colleagues, it outlines the Company’s overall commitment to ethical business practices and legal requirements.
-Zoetis Code of Conduct is available here.
+View the Zoetis Code of Conduct.

-Kate Walden serves as Zoetis' Chief Compliance Officer and is responsible for overseeing the Company's Corporate Compliance Program, which includes training, monitoring systems, developing informational resources, and investigating potential violations of law or Company policy.
-Ms. Walden also runs the Corporate Compliance Committee, which oversees and supports the Company’s efforts to ensure that its business is conducted appropriately.
-The Corporate Compliance Committee is chaired by the Zoetis CEO and made up of senior leaders from across the Company.
+Jeff Williams serves as Zoetis' Chief Compliance Officer and is responsible for overseeing the Company's Corporate Compliance Program, which includes training, monitoring systems, developing informational resources, and investigating potential violations of law or Company policy.
+Mr. Williams also runs the Executive Compliance and Risk Council (ECRC), which oversees and supports the Company’s efforts to ensure that its business is conducted appropriately.
+The ECRC is chaired by the Zoetis CEO and made up of senior leaders from across the Company.

 3. Effective Training and Education